michalcichon/michalcichon.github.io/_posts/2025-11-25-dependency-injection-patterns-in-swift.md

 ```

-What we have here is called initializer-based dependency injection because we pass our dependencies through the initializer.
+What we have here is called **initializer-based dependency injection** because we pass our dependencies through the initializer.
+In my opinion, it’s the best basic way to implement dependency injection for iOS applications.
+It’s a simple concept that anyone can learn quickly.
+It offers excellent testability: all dependencies are injected at object creation, so tests can consistently provide mocks or stubs.
+There’s no risk of uninitialized dependencies, which makes tests more reliable.

+It’s also characterized by strong modularity.
+Components are fully decoupled from concrete implementations, and each dependency is clearly defined in the initializer, making it easy to swap implementations.

 However, there are several other ways to handle dependency injection, which I will briefly explain in the next sections.

 ## Property injection